DSSP-github/DSSP/README.md

 ===
 Donor site
 ---
-* An input for donor site should be a 140-mer strings with the GT at positions 71 and 72.
+* An input for donor site should be a 140-mer string with the GT at positions 71 and 72.
 ```
 $ python DS_DSSP.py
 CTCCTCTTTGCCTTACTCCTAGCCATGGAGCTCCCATTGGTGGCAGCCAGTGCCACCATGCGCGCTCAGTGTAAGTATCATTCCCTCTCACTG